Destorntw/sre_devops_workshop/Lab1/Lab1.md

 CMD [ "node", "app.js" ]
 ```

-iii. build the continer image
+iii.
+Build the continer image

 ```Bash
 docker build . -t quay.io/<quay-userName>/<imageName>:v1
 ```

-and wait for it to finish
+Then wait for it to finish

-navigate to www.quay.io, and login with your qauy username and password
+Now, navigate to www.quay.io, and login with your qauy username and password

 - Click on "+ Create New Repository".
 - enter the image name you enter in the docker build step.